imapex-training/rest-api-swagger/README.md

 * Learned about how to pass environment variables and an environment variable file to the `docker` commands

 [item]: # (/slide)

+## Help
+If you are stuck, you can use `git checkout -b step8 step8` to reset the project in the right place.

 # Go Do It Exercises